 All material in stock is periodically assessed to verify continued fitness for use.
 The proper material accounting shall be maintained in the stock ledger, with the consideration for keeping stored items in usable conditions.

 In process Products

 Handling of In-process material is done using Trollies and BINS.
 At all times the individual operator ensures safe handling of the material to prevent damage.
 Storage on the shop floor, for in-process products, if required suitable packaging material will be used to protect the products from any kind of damages, deterioration due to environmental conditions.

-Finished products are handled carefully with the use of hydraulic Trollies and packed by using BINS and Polythene bags, so as to protect them from any kind of damage and kept in Finished goods area in duly cleaned condition.
-All finished products stored will be under control of assembly in charge.
+Finished products are handled carefully with the use of hydraulic Trollies and packed by using BINS and Polythene bags, so as to protect them from any kind of damage and kept in Finished goods area is the duly cleaned condition.
+All finished products stored will be under the control of the assembly in charge.